TrellixVulnTeam/swahilipython_SCMU/Doc/install/index.rst

 .. code-block:: python

-   import sys
+   agiza sys
    sys.path.append('/www/python/')

-However, if you reinstall the same major version of Python (perhaps when upgrading from 2.2 to 2.2.2, for example) :file:`site.py` will be overwritten by the stock version.
+However, if you reinstall the same major version of Python (perhaps when upgrading kutoka 2.2 to 2.2.2, for example) :file:`site.py` will be overwritten by the stock version.
 You'd have to remember that it was modified and save a copy before doing the installation.